ShivamKumar2002/personal-k8s-cluster/README.md

 #### cluster/apps/

 The `cluster/apps/` directory contains contains folders for individual applications or services.
-Each application folder includes:
+Each application folder may have:

 - A `kustomization.yaml` file for Kustomize-based deployments.
 - Kubernetes manifest files for direct application.